How to Treat Acne and Skin Inflammation

 - People of Hispanic descent tend to have an all-or-nothing experience with acne.
 They tend either to have no acne at all, or to develop cystic acne in early adulthood.
 Products that stimulate the production of collagen in the skin can actually make cystic acne much worse.

-- Acne inflammation leads to discoloration of darker skin.
+- Acne inflammation leads to discoloration of darker skin9.
 The skin fights inflammation with the pigment melanin.
 Darker skins have more cells that produce melanin, and tend to overproduce melanin in their efforts to control inflammation.
 Acne and harsh acne treatments, as well as cuts, scrapes, bruises, and other skin infections, can cause lasting discoloration of the brown or black skin.

 So How Can You Fight Acne Inflammation?

-The most important thing to remember about fighting inflammation caused by acne is to treat inflammation, not oiliness or what you believe to bacterial infection.
+The most important thing to remember about fighting inflammation caused by acne is to treat inflammation10, not oiliness or what you believe to bacterial infection.
 Your objective should always be to have clear skin that feels good, not skin that is free of bacteria or free of oil.
 Accomplishing this objective requires choosing treatments that are right for your skin type.

 - “Calming” the skin is especially important if you have fair, tight, or allergy-prone skin.
 Any easy way to do this is with water.
 A splash of any kind of bottled mineral water (Perrier, Pelegrino, or even Topo Chico) on to the face after you have cleansed it but before you put on moisturizer and make up provides magnesium that slows down the release of stress chemicals in the skin.
 Certain facial waters also provide sulfur to kill bacteria and selenium to help the skin make antioxidant enzymes, but you want to be sure the facial water contains just water, not any herbs, plant essences, essential oils, or perfumes.